-[Updated with a rubbish film – see below] Anyone bonkers enough to cycle non-stop for hours in Spain, in August, deserves a medal – or a cold beer at least.
+[Note: this post is from 2015] Anyone bonkers enough to cycle non-stop for hours in Spain, in August, deserves a medal – or a cold beer at least.
 But talk to us about cycling?
 Forget it.
 But maybe we’re about to get a tiny bit interested in it – the circus is coming to town.

 Beginning in 1935, the Vuelta a España is a racing tour inspired by the Giro d’Italia and the Tour de France, and one which pre-dates the Spanish Civil War.
 It was put on hold during it only to resurface in 1941.
 It’s been held annually since 1955.
 This year’s race began on 22 August, in Marbella and covers a staggering 3,357km (that would get you from here to Nova Scotia).